KIT-IAI/SDM_Plugin_crrem_pathway/README.md

 # CRREM Pathway
-The CRREM plugin is a small tool for displaying the CREEM pathway based on a 3D building model.
 [CRREM (Carbon Risk Real Estate Monitor)](https://crrem.org/) provides science-based decarbonization pathways for the real estate sector.
-It helps investors and asset managers assess carbon emissions, identify transition risks, and align buildings and portfolios with the goals of the Paris Climate Agreement.”  ￼
+It enables the assessment of CO2 emissions from buildings and their adjustment to the targets of the Paris Climate Agreement.

-Currently, buildings in CityGML, gbXML, and IFC formats are supported.
+The CRREM plugin can be used to display the CRREM paths provided via the NaiS database.
+The parameters required for this are derived from 3D building models.

+Support3 formats are:
+* CityGML (Energy ADE)
+* gbXML
+* IFC

 If the georeference can be interpreted correctly, the available data is automatically retrieved from the [NaiS database]().